Loading

 • You don’t expect too much – your child may ‘act out’ because they are anxious or worried.
 Try not to react.
 Keep calm yourself.
 Pre-warn your partner.

-• Your child may not want to meet your partner - that's ok.
+• Your child may not want to meet your partner - that's okay.
 Go at their pace.

 Build up contact slowly going at your child’s pace.
 Make sure you still have lots of time alone with your children.
 This is important for all of you and lets your child know that they are still your priority.